DiegoF-Git/dptech-server/README.md

 Includes:

 * Source code for automation
-* HTML/CSS assets
+* HTML/CSS website files (v1 and v2)
-* Deployment instructions
+* Deployment instructions in README
-* TLS verification logs
+* TLS and DNS validation logs
+* Version control for all site iterations

 ---